RocketRace/rocketrace.github.io/_posts/2025-03-01-nixos-on-a-macbook-pro.md

 <!--more-->

-Now, knowing my track record with hardware and system configuration (and especially disks. oh god, disks), I figured this task would be about 50 times harder than I expected.
+Now, knowing my track record with hardware and system configuration (disks and networking, oh god), I figured this task would be about 50 times harder than I expected.
 So, I gave myself a comparatively simpler task of merely **booting into NixOS** on the system.
 Bonus points if I can ssh into it with Tailscale.
 Double bonus points if I can do it with flakes.